|

 already prepared for her in hell (The Book of Her Life, ch.
 32, nos.

 1-7).
-As she herself says, she hadnt committed any grave sins; until
+As she herself says, she hadn’t committed any egregious sins;

-that time in her life, she had simply filled herself with vain gossip and
+until that time in her life, she had simply filled herself with vain gossip

-friendships.
+and friendships.
 What was missing from her life, then?
 Only love.
-In fact,

-the real love that is the basis for
+the real love that is a necessity for

 salvation.